-In clinical studies, 1 case of an accidental overdose with 40 mg/kg was reported without any significant undesirable effects.
+In clinical studies, 1 case of an accidental overdose with 40 mg/kg was reported without any significant adverse reactions.
 In a human tolerance study sugammadex was administered in doses up to 96 mg/kg.
 No dose related adverse events nor serious adverse events were reported.

-Sugammadex can be removed using hemodialysis with a high-flux filter, but not with a low- flux filter.
-Based upon clinical studies, sugammadex concentrations in plasma are reduced with a high-flux filter by about 70% after a 3 to 6-hour dialysis session.
+Sugammadex can be removed using haemodialysis with a high flux filter, but not with a low flux filter.
+Based upon clinical studies, sugammadex concentrations in plasma are reduced by up to 70% after a 3 to 6-hour dialysis session.